 Regardless of kitchen size or layout (L-shaped kitchen, galley, U-shaped or Island style), the sum of all the legs in a work triangle should not be less than ten feet and greater than twenty-five feet.
 If the sum of the legs in the work triangle is too small, people will be tripping over each other and if too large, food preparation could be a very tiring task.

 2. Don’t waste storage space.

 Kitchens typically contain lots of stuff.
-Not only that, but items often concealed behind built-in kitchen cabinet doors can be oddly shaped and require a lot of space, such as food processors or stand mixers.
+Not only that, but items often concealed behind modern kitchen cabinets can be oddly shaped and require a lot of space, such as food processors or stand mixers.
 Finding a home for your kitchen stuff while keeping it easily accessible can be a tricky proposition.
 Because built-ins are expensive and the overall size of the area you’re working with may be limited, one big design mistake is not including enough storage.

 Almost every kitchen design has wasted space, but this can be minimized with adequate planning and forethought.
 If the kitchen is small, consider installing extra long upper cabinets with molding for extra storage space.
 Place lighting or greenery along the molding to draw the eyes up.
 Also remember to always install cabinets over the refrigerator.
 Not to fully utilize the space above the refrigerator is a waste of potential storage space for large or seasonal kitchen items.